 This is where my review devolves into expletives, because the absolute unbelievable nerve of a shitty supplement company to post this: a woman CRYING because she has a ‘muffin-top,’ and saying that fat is like a fucking horrible disease that can jump up your ass with no warning, knocking you over, destroying your LIFE, and causing you to be *gasp* SPILLING OUT OF YOUR JEANS!
 OH MY GOD.

 It’s NO JOKE.
 But wait!
 They have something to sell you to cure you of your fat!

 Provitalize is The Better Body Company’s anchor product, which they advertise as a ‘thermogenic probiotic.’
 That simply means that Provitalize contains bacteria that can colonize your gut and help you burn fat.

 But do those really exist?
+Is provitalize any good?